sayaamiruladli/quill-perfected/README.md

 ## Usage:

-include all those file into your html document.
+1. include all those file into your html document.

+2. Include this:
 ```html

 <div id="editor"></div>